Jason Delay Player Props: Pirates vs. Astros

 Looking to place a prop bet on Jason Delay?
 Check out what's available at BetMGM and sign up with this link!

-- Delay hit .213 with six doubles, a home run and nine walks.
+- Delay is hitting .263 with a double, a home run and a walk.

-- Delay had a hit in 28 of 57 games a season ago, with multiple hits in five of those games.

-- He homered once out of 57 games a year ago, going deep in 0.6% of his plate appearances.
+- In three of six games this year, Delay has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.